Simple Living With Nature

 Instructions

-• Rinse the chives blossoms and stems.
-Separate the blossoms from the stems.
-Chop the stems.
+• Rinse the chives blossoms if needed and separate them from the stems.

-• Place the remainder of the chive blossoms into another clean jar.
-Add the white vinegar.
+• Place the chive blossoms into a clean jar.
+Add the white vinegar to cover the blossoms.

 Notes

-• Serving Suggestions: Use as you would any oil or vinegar normally when a kick of chives would be beneficial.
-Use on salads, pasta, pizza, or in stir fries.
-Probably the most logical way to use them is to make a homemade salad dressing, so that’s what I did.
+• Serving Suggestions: Use as you would any vinegar when a kick of chives would be beneficial.
+Use on salads, vegetables, meats, pasta, pizza, stir-fries, or in a delicious salad dressing.

 Nutrition